comdex-official/networks/mainnet/comdex-1/README.md

 For the gentx creation, we used the v.0.03 tag.

 For launch, please update to the v0.0.4 tag and rebuild your binaries.
 Changes in versions
- - make file refactor to dislpay version and include ldflags.
+ - make file refactor to display version and include ldflags.
  - updated IBC version.

 * Checkout latest tag